 - The ability to track and manage an asset’s entire lifecycle, from initial acquisition to periodic maintenance to phase-out from inventory

 - Improved compliance through accurate and comprehensive recordkeeping and easy-to-compile reports

 - The ability to monitor asset use and make improvements if necessary

 - The ability to keep up with preventive maintenance and routine inspections, therefore preventing expensive repairs and security risks from poorly maintained equipment

-- The ability to maximize asset lifecycles, therefore staving off early replacements
+- The ability to maximize equipment lifecycles, therefore staving off early replacements

 - The ability to ensure that assets are fulfilling their necessary function

-- Greater transparency in asset management, which leads to increased accuracy and accountability
+- Greater transparency in asset management, leading to increased accuracy and accountability

 - Reduced waste and increased profitability